 23. Francesco Borromini

-Francesco Borromini is one of the most important contributors to the Roman baroque art in the 17th century.
+Francesco Borromini is one of the most important contributors to Roman baroque art in the 17th century.
 Most of his work combined geometric rationalism and an imaginative sense of drama.

 The most famous architectural designs that he worked on include the following: